China tech firms gain from cyber barbs, Snowden revelations

 The U.S. government indictment has sparked outrage in China and added urgency to Beijing’s efforts to promote the development of local information technology companies.
 Chinese media have called the U.S. “a high-level hooligan”, while officials have accused Washington of applying “double standards” on issues of cyber spying.

-“The U.S. side is not qualified to finger point at others while its own notorious misbehaviour stands uncorrected,” Foreign Ministry spokesman Qin Gang said on Thursday.
+“The U.S. side is not qualified to finger point at others while its own notorious misbehavior stands uncorrected,” Foreign Ministry spokesman Qin Gang said on Thursday.

 Beijing is emphasizing the importance of network security, particularly for its energy, transport and finance sectors.
 That effort intensified following Snowden’s revelations, just as U.S. technology firms began reporting a drop in their China sales.